neuralmagic/deepsparse/src/deepsparse/server/openai.md

 The [OpenAI API](https://platform.openai.com/docs/api-reference/introduction) can be used to interact with `text_generation` models.
-Similar to the Deepsparse server (see `README.md` for details), a config file can be createed for the text generation models.
+Similar to the Deepsparse server (see `README.md` for details), a config file can be created for the text generation models.
 A sample config is provided below

 ```yaml
 num_cores: 2